StackVista/stackstate-docs/setup/troubleshooting.md

 WARNING: All illegal access operations will be denied in a future release
 ```

-**Cause**: This warning is the result of restrictions imposed by Java 11 on certain operations.
+**Cause**: This warning is the result of restrictions imposed by JDK 11 on certain operations.

-**Solution**: No action is necessary.
-This warning can be safely ignored.
+**Solution**: JDK versions 9 or higher are not currently supported.
+See the StackState [Requirements for Linux servers](requirements#linux).

 ### Linux - Error: `/opt/stackstate/*/bin/*.sh: line 45: /opt/stackstate/var/log/*/*.log: Permission denied`